gehring/CLAM-SPOPT/README.md

 We provide the source code implementing the meat of our approach [1].
 The code in its current is raw, still containing research code and unused methods.
-We experiment scripts and plotting scripts will be released shortly.
+The experiment scripts and plotting scripts will be released shortly.

 [1]: Clement Gehring, Tomas Lozano-Perez, Leslie Pack Kaelbling.
 Adaptable replanning with compressed linear action models for learning from demonstrations. *Proceedings of the Conference on Robot Learning (CoRL)*.
 2018.